Eforah-oss/workspace/README.md

 The word `workon` is the default value and can be omitted, but is the name for the shell function that you can use to switch to a workspace.

+#### Windows/PowerShell

+Run `./Install.ps1`, which will put the Workspace module where PowerShell expects it.
+PowerShell support is very new and does not work like the Unix version yet.

+To set an alias for `Enter-Workspace` (which works like `workon` below), add something like

+    Set-Alias workon Enter-Workspace

+to your PowerShell profile.

 ### Usage